pcraig-madisoncollege-projects/MinecraftJSONGenerator/weeklyReflections.md

 application.
 My plan here is to give registered users the ability to select their in-game username from a list of command targets for convenience.
 In the process, I also implemented Gson into the application.
 I had prior experience working with Google's Gson API, but it had been a while, so I am glad to have reviewed it.

+## Spring Break

+3/13/2021 - 3/21/2021

+Time Spent: 3.5 hours

+Over spring break, I tried to limit how much time I spent on classes, but I did meet with my team for the team project and discussed a topic.
+We decided upon [this StateFarm Coding Competition Challenge](https://github.com/StateFarmInsCodingCompetition/2020-StateFarm-CodingCompetitionProblem), but we need to verify that the project topic is okay.
+However, we were not concerned about its relevancy, so we began developing a basic starting point for the team project using the State Farm Competition as a reference.
+We also assigned tasks for each team member.

+On the team, I was tasked with developing the view portion of the MVC web application.
+Since there is a lot to discuss for the development and design yet, I created a basic index JSP page that includes a JQuery DataTable.
+We had discussed using DataTables in the project as a means to neatly output results.